FelipeCostaBR/find_table/README.md

 * Utilize the data available from Google and create our own search results interface (opening times, restaurant images, etc.)

 * Implement a simple table booking system under the restaurant details page that connects to our database

+## :inbox_tray: Project Backlog

+* Displaying more than 20 search results upon accessing the map page

+*

 ## :bookmark: Attribution